leonardo-collazo/leonardo-collazo/index.md

 <br>

 ### - Future plans
-At the moment I will finish the university and the junior programmer course at Unity.
-Later I will take other Unity courses from the same website (learn.unity.com), to continue expanding my knowledge, mainly in the field of programming.
+At the moment I will finish the university, the CS50x course and the Junior Programmer course at Unity.
+Later I will take other Unity courses from the same website (learn.unity.com), to continue expanding my knowledge, mainly in the field of programming and videogame development.
 After college, I will start looking for a job in the game development industry.

 <br>